Sitecore/Helix.Docs/helix/appendix/alternate-visual-studio-structures.rst

 Martin however makes an assumption that modules (packages) are released / deployed independently.
 Due to the versioning and testing complexity this would put on the typical Sitecore solution, Sitecore Helix actually `discourages partial deploys of modules </devops/deployment/strategy>`__, meaning that the unit of release is the entirety of the application.
-If we are not deploying and versioning these assemblies independently, it is a valid question as to whether the modules really merit their own Visual Studio projects.
+While modular deployment may be a requirement for some very large solutions, if you are not deploying and versioning these assemblies independently, it is a valid question as to whether the modules really merit their own Visual Studio projects.